Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE and FMs: Research Horizon for 2030

 \section{SBSE and FMs: Research Horizon for 2030}

 In this section, we explore the future of SBSE in the context of FMs as a disruptive technology.
 We then highlight the key challenges and emerging opportunities that are likely to form the research horizon for 2030.
+Lastly, we discuss the challenges and opportunities of integrating SBSE and FMs in practical contexts.